18 FAQs about getting out of a business premises lease

 The key issue is usually the financial standing of the proposed new tenant.
 The landlord may well ask to see the proposed tenant's accounts, ask for references, and use a credit rating agency to check their creditworthiness.
 They may ask for a deposit and if the proposed new tenant is a limited company, the landlord may also ask for personal guarantees from the directors of the company.

-13. If I assign the lease, will I be free of any future liability?
+13. If I assign my business premises lease, will I be free of any future liability?